-You can also catch flu from an infected person if you touch them (e.g. shaking hands).
-Adults are contagious one day before getting symptoms and up to 7 days after becoming ill.
+You can also catch flu by touching an infected person (e.g. shaking hands).
+Adults are contagious 1-2 days before getting symptoms and up to 7 days after becoming ill.

 Contents of this article:

 Fast facts on flu

 Here are some key points about flu.
 More detail and supporting information is in the main article.

 - Antibiotics cannot be used to treat flu

 - Approximately 5-20 percent of Americans will develop flu

 - Experts agree that the best way to prevent flu is to get vaccinated each year

 - The flu vaccine is not suitable for certain groups of people, such as those who have a severe allergy to chicken eggs

 It is common to confuse flu with a bad cold.
 Flu and cold symptoms may include a runny/blocked nose, sore throat, and cough.